Updated: The Complete Guide to Premiere Pro Proxies and Proxy Workflows

 I think that Reconnect Full Resolution Media is a bit of a misnomer, since it’s also possible, and pretty common, to have proxies in the same resolution as the original files.

 If a proxy was already attached to your clip, then it keeps the proxy clip and only the Full Res portion is replaced.
-Reconnect Full Resolution cannot be undone, but you reconnect another clip.
+Reconnect Full Resolution cannot be undone, but you can reconnect another clip.

 You are allowed to attach new media, even if a Full Resolution file is already attached.